-To see the rest of the groups in a pie chart, click the Next Group button.
+To see the rest of the groups in a pie chart, click the Next Group button (underneath the "Bar Graph" pop-up menu in the sidebar).

 Other things you can do with reports

 You can do other things with your reports that can help you get the most out of them.